Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/400_Series/450_MP_QueryServiceDiscovery/ReadMe.txt

-450_MP_QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Real-Time - Optimized.
+450_MP_QueryServiceDiscovery is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Real-Time - Optimized.

-450_MP_QueryServiceDiscovery illustrates how to query endpoints from Refinitiv Data Platform service discovery using the ServiceEndpointDiscovery class and use the location from the command line to select an endpoint.
-The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the Refinitiv Real-Time - Optimized service and consuming data.
-This application requires a client ID and Client Secret for authorization with the token service in order to an access token for querying endpoints from the Refinitiv Data Platform service discovery and sending login requests to the service.
+450_MP_QueryServiceDiscovery illustrates how to query endpoints from Delivery Platform service discovery using the ServiceEndpointDiscovery class and use the location from the command line to select an endpoint.
+The EMA's programmatic configuration is used to to enable session management with the retrieved endpoint for establishing a connection with the Real-Time - Optimized service and consuming data.
+This application requires a client ID and Client Secret for authorization with the token service in order to an access token for querying endpoints from the Delivery Platform service discovery and sending login requests to the service.
 EMA automatically refreshes the token to keep session alive with the service.